Master of Arts in Counseling

-There are two counseling tracks offered through the Department of Counseling: the school counseling track and the clinical mental health counseling track.
-Both are offered on campus and via online delivery systems.
+There are three counseling tracks offered through the Department of Counseling: the school counseling track, the clinical mental health counseling track, and the addiction counseling track.
+Each is offered on campus and via online delivery systems.
 The campus programs are for full-time students.
 Applications are accepted for entry into the on-campus programs for the fall semester only.
 The online programs are for part-time students.
 Applications are accepted for entry in the online programs for the fall, spring, and summer semesters.
 Course and admission requirements for on-campus and online students are the same.

 Master of Arts in Counseling - School Counseling